How to Improve Health Literacy Through Communication Technology

 - Communication automation – By automating communication and operations, healthcare providers can enable the accessibility and usefulness of healthcare information.
 Automation will not only make it easy for patients to learn how to improve health literacy on their own.
 It will also improve slot utilization, and reduce no-shows.

 - Big data – As the volume of healthcare data grows, providers must use big data to significantly improve patient engagement and health literacy.
 The use of unconventional data can enable an accurate health literacy assessment.
 This can enable effective health promotion.
-Providers can obtain data from sources like social determinants of health to help them strengthen not only treatment models, but also patient education strategies.
+Providers can obtain data from sources like social determinants of health to help them strengthen treatment models and also sharpen their strategies to improve health literacy.

-A key way to drive health literacy is to recruit a fully-integrated communication hub that permits effective communication and engagement with patients.
-The goal is to pick the right healthcare communication platform that can handle communication, engagement, and education.
+A key way improve health literacy is to recruit a fully-integrated hub that permits effective communication and patient engagement.
+The goal is to pick the right healthcare platform that can handle communication, engagement, and education.

 A digitally-powered communication solution such as WELL provides a two-way technological solution that unifies the full lifecycle of patient interactions.

 Case in point: Vista Community Clinic grew their overall patient satisfaction to 86.4 percent after implementing WELL.
 MemorialCare Medical Foundation (MCMF) attributes a 35 percent clickthrough rate increase and a 25 percent conversion rate increase to the efficiency that WELL provides.
-Health literacy influences both patient satisfaction and engagement.
+Both patient satisfaction and engagement are strongly encouraged by, and encouraging of, health literacy.

 Similarly linked to health literacy is the capacity for fast and thorough correspondence.
 With WELL, San Ysidro Health managed to send out 226,546 messages to patients within the first 60 days of implementing the solution.
 As company president and CEO Kevin Mattson said, “Many of our patients use their cell phones as a lifeline during this pandemic.
 WELL allows us to reach our patients with essential information about COVID-19 and how to access testing and care.”
 Accessing this essential information is the quintessence of health literacy.

-Clinicians and policymakers should be attentive of health literacy, due to its significant impact on public health, patient wellness, and providers’ success.
+Clinicians and policymakers should be attentive about how to improve health literacy, due to its significant impact on public health, patient wellness, and providers’ success.
 Technology has a massive potential to improve health literacy by reducing disparities through accessible, usable, and intelligent systems.
-Such systems can tailor information, counseling, advice, and behavioral support to individual needs at their convenience.
+Such health literacy solutions can tailor information, counseling, advice, and behavioral support to individual needs at their convenience.